solo-io/solo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/oauth/dex/_index.md

 ```

 ### Create a Virtual Service
-Create Gloo VirtualService with OIDC authenticatino enabled.
+Create Gloo VirtualService with OIDC authentication enabled.
 Please note that the OIDC configuration below matches the one defined in Dex's staticClients config stanza:
   the `oidc-auth-callback-path` mataches the `redirectURIs`, the `oidc-auth-client-id` matches the `id` and the `oidc-auth-client-secret` matches the `secret`.
 ```
 glooctl create  secret oauth --client-secret secretvalue oauth